victorluisbessa/hogwartslegacyswitch/README.md

 ## Documentação
 🇺🇸 English
 How to Use
-Run the program (converter.exe if compiled, or python converter.py).
+Run the program (mod_manager.exe if compiled, or python mod_manager.py).

 Click "Select .pak Files" to choose the mod files you want to install.